 In addition to being functional with plenty of storage options, closet dressing rooms should also be stylish.
 This is the main purpose of the wall and floor coverings you choose to include in the space.
 The walls and floors are the largest surface areas in your dressing room, so feel free to add some personality.
 Consider different wallpapers and area rugs to make a statement and add some glamor to the space.

 Seating is definitely something you want to consider if you want your closet dressing room to feel like a boutique showroom.
 Sitting chairs and small, elegant couches are common in closet dressing rooms with room for seating, but you can also consider adding a window seat if the room you’re transforming has a large window.

 The clothing you wear reflects your personality and style, so a dressing closet for your bedroom where you keep it all should as well.
 One of the easiest ways to do this is by picking wall coverings in colors and patterns you like.
 Or you can choose wood stain or paint colors for your clothing organization unit.
-Finally, fill the space with your favorite art and décor.
+And finally, fill the space with your favorite art and décor.
 There are plenty of ways to showcase your personality and make your dressing closet one of your favorite places in the house.

 Inspired to turn that empty or extra room in your home into the closet dressing room of your dreams?
 Let us help!
 Contact Closet America today to learn more about how we can help you realize the potential of your space and bring a closet design to life.